Canadian marathoner Malindi Elmore races during the women's marathon at the Tokyo 2020 Olympic Games.Roger Sedres photo

 Having first made her name as a middle distance runner, Malindi Elmore put her name into the Canadian record books in January 2020 when she smashed the national mark in the marathon not long after returning to professional racing following a nearly seven-year retirement.

 Elmore made her Olympic debut at Athens 2004 where she competed in the 1500m.
-Her personal best time from July 2004 still makes her the sixth-fastest woman in Canadian history in that distance.
+Her personal best time from July 2004 still makes her the seventh-fastest woman in Canadian history in that distance.
 Despite having the global entry standard in the 1500m, she was not named to the Beijing 2008 team because she was 0.07 seconds shy of the even stricter Canadian standard needed for selection.
 Four years later, she won the national trials but missed out on competing at the 2012 Olympic Games in London because she was less than a second slower than the Olympic entry standard.
 She then decided to hang up her racing shoes.

 After competing in professional ironman triathlons from 2015 to 2017 (including a sub-9-hour performance) and having two children, Elmore decided she wanted a new challenge.
 Just seven months postpartum, she competed in her first marathon in January 2019.
 She aimed to compete at the Toronto Waterfront Marathon in the fall of 2019, which would double as the Canadian Championships, but a hamstring injury kept her out of the race.
 Fully recovered, she ran 2:24:50 at the Houston Marathon in January 2020, taking more than two minutes off the national record set less than a year earlier.
 En route, she also set Canadian records at 25km, 30km, 35km, and 40km, just a couple months before her 40th birthday.

 In her return to the Olympic Games at Tokyo 2020, Elmore finished ninth for Canada’s best result in the women’s Olympic marathon since the event’s debut at Los Angeles 1984.
+It was a thrilling result that she never expected of herself at the age of 41, especially given the gruelling conditions and extreme heat.

 Among her past successes on the track are a bronze medal at the 2011 Pan American Games and bronze at the 2003 World University Games.
 She is also a four-time Canadian champion in the 1500m (2004, 2009, 2010, 2012) and a six-time All American (1998-2003) at Stanford University where she is the school record holder in the 800m and 1500m.